 How Hard Is The MCAT?

 The MCAT is the door through which every aspiring doctor must pass to begin medical school.
-Knowing this, the first thing every hard working undergrad student then asks is, “How hard is the MCAT?”.
-In fact, this is sometimes a gatekeeping question for many students as to whether they even want to pursue med school.
+In fact, the question of how hard the test is, is sometimes a gatekeeping question for many students as to whether they even want to pursue med school.
 Whatever the case may be, we address this exact question and more in this detailed resource guide.

-So just how hard is the MCAT really?
+So just how hard is the MCAT, really?
 Well, there’s no reason to sugar coat it – the MCAT is an extremely difficult exam.
-In fact, it is perhaps the toughest graduate school entrance exam in the country.
-However, the good news is that while difficult, it is achievable.
+In fact, it is perhaps the toughest graduate school entrance exam in the US.
+However, the good news is that while difficult, it is manageable.

-The average score for students admitted to medical school is 510-511.
+The average score for students admitted to medical school is 510 to 511.
 It should go without saying that the more you study and prepare for the MCAT, the better your chances are of receiving a desirable score.

 It is a very long exam.
-It has 230 questions, covering multiple subjects.
-Including the breaks between sections, you will spend 7½ hours on this test.
+The MCAT has 230 questions, covering multiple subjects.
+Including the breaks between sections, you will spend 7.5 hours on this grueling test.
 The time you will spend taking the MCAT will be a test of endurance, and can prove to be overwhelming.

 Memorizing information is not enough.
 Your recall of facts and memorization skills may have gotten you through other tests, but it won’t be enough on the MCAT.
 You will be expected to apply learned information to situational questions, and your problem-solving skills will be tested.
 You will be required to express the reasons behind a concept, not just the answer to a question.

-The manner in which the questions are asked is tricky, testing your comprehension and critical thinking skills.
-It will assess your ability to decipher information and determine what is important and what can be disregarded as non-essential information.
+The manner in which the questions are asked is tricky.
+They test your comprehension and critical thinking skills.
+The exam will assess your ability to decipher information and determine what is important and what can be disregarded as non-essential information.

-Students often run out of time and find themselves unable to finish a certain section.
+Students often run out of time.
+Often, students find themselves unable to finish a certain section.
 Since wrong answers do not count against you, you might find yourself guessing on some answers in order to finish on time.

 Is it Hard to Get a 510 on the MCAT?